 - 1) recover such overpayments from:

-- a) You;
+- a) You:

 - b) any other organization;

 - c) any other insurance company;

 - d) any other person to or for whom payment was made; and

 - e) Your estate;

-- 2) reduce or offset against any future benefits payable to You or Your survivors, including the Minimum Monthly Benefit, until full reimbursement is made.
+- 2) reduce or offset against any future benefits payable to You or Your survivors until full reimbursement is made.
 Payments may continue when the overpayment has been recovered;

 - 3) refer Your unpaid balance to a collection agency; and

 - 4) pursue and enforce all legal and equitable rights in court.